This is a bugfix release, fixing recently discovered bugs in the previous MySQL Cluster NDB 6.2 release.

 The fix for this bug also corrected an issue in the

 Cluster Replication: Sometimes, when using the

 orig_server_idcolumns of the

 ndb_binlog_indextable on the slave contained the ID and epoch of the local server instead.
 (Bug #41601)

-Cluster API: Some error messages from ndb_mgmd contained
+Cluster API: Some error messages from ndb_mgmd contained newline (

 \n) characters.
 This could break the MGM API protocol, which uses the newline as a line separator.
 (Bug #43104)

 Cluster API: When using an ordered index scan without putting all key columns in the read mask, this invalid use of the NDB API went undetected, which resulted in the use of uninitialized memory.
 (Bug #42591)

 Cluster API: The MGM API reset error codes on management server handles before checking them.
 This meant that calling an MGM API function with a null handle caused applications to crash.
 (Bug #40455)

 Cluster API: It was not always possible to access parent objects directly from